circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 to pin an image to a version or operating system (OS).
 - Use a Docker image ID
 to pin an image to a fixed version.

+**NOTE:** For docker images that have `-node` (Node.js) included in the container, the latest LTS version of Node is used.
+If you would like to include your own specific version of Node.js / NPM you can do so as a `run` step in your `.circleci/config.yml`.

 ### Using an Image Tag to Pin an Image Version or OS
 {:.no_toc}